-- Alumni-student networking events in New York City, Boston, Hartford, and more.
+- Alumni-student networking events in Boston, Hartford, New York City, Providence, Washington, D.C., and more.

-- Campus recruiting program including the Bryant Career Connection - a student job board for both internships and full-time opportunities.
+- Campus recruiting program including the Bryant Career Connection (BCC) - the student job board for both internships and full-time opportunities.

-- Three annual Career Fairs with more than 150 employers attending.
+- Two annual Career Fairs with more than 150 employers attending.

 - Specialized programs, company site visits, and alumni connections.

-The opportunity to utilize the Amica Center for Career Education continues after graduation.
-Career coaching is available to alumni who are changing careers and are in need of assistance.
-The Job Source, a listing of full-time available jobs, is published weekly, for interested alumni.
+The opportunity to use the Amica Center for Career Education continues after graduation.
+Career coaching is available to alumni who are changing careers and are in need of assistance, up to five years post-graduation.
+The Job Source, a listing of full-time jobs requiring post-degree experience, is published weekly for interested alumni.